MicrosoftDocs/win32/desktop-src/cossdk/terminating-an-automatic-transaction-by-calling-setcomplete.md

 ---
-Description: Terminating an Automatic Transaction by Calling SetComplete ms.assetid: '5bd06cfd-1ee0-48ac-84ab-3737d76bccc0'
+Description: Terminating an Automatic Transaction by Calling SetComplete ms.assetid: 5bd06cfd-1ee0-48ac-84ab-3737d76bccc0
-title: Terminating an Automatic Transaction by Calling SetComplete
+title: Terminating an Automatic Transaction by Calling SetComplete ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Terminating an Automatic Transaction by Calling SetComplete

 To use automatic transactions effectively, each transactional component should indicate that it has completed its work.
-When an object instance completes its task successfully, it should set its consistent and done flags to True by calling the [**IObjectContext::SetComplete**](iobjectcontext-setcomplete.md) method, which is exposed through both the [**IObjectContext**](iobjectcontext.md) interface and the [**ObjectContext**](objectcontext.md) object.
+When an object instance completes its task successfully, it should set its consistent and done flags to True by calling the [**IObjectContext::SetComplete**](/windows/win32/ComSvcs/nf-comsvcs-iobjectcontext-setcomplete?branch=master) method, which is exposed through both the [**IObjectContext**](/windows/win32/ComSvcs/nn-comsvcs-iobjectcontext?branch=master) interface and the [**ObjectContext**](/windows/win32/ComSvcs/nn-comsvcs-objectcontext?branch=master) object.

-The most efficient way to complete an automatic transaction is to explicitly deactivate the root object by using the [**SetComplete**](iobjectcontext-setcomplete.md) method.
+The most efficient way to complete an automatic transaction is to explicitly deactivate the root object by using the [**SetComplete**](/windows/win32/ComSvcs/nf-comsvcs-iobjectcontext-setcomplete?branch=master) method.
 By explicitly indicating that a root object has completed its work, you can reduce the length of the transaction.

 The following Visual Basic example shows how to indicate that a transactional object has completed its work successfully: